i-love-flamingo/flamingo/core/auth/fake/Readme.md

 ## Description

-The module allows to use a (2fa) openID login service without "real" IDP providers with flexible configurable user credentials.
+The module allows to use a fake login service without "real" IDP providers with flexible configurable user credentials.

 The module also provides a customizable login form template and also allows you to provide your own IDP login form.
-The form input is validation is also configurable, e.g. to enforce OTP data.
+The form input is validation is also configurable.

 ## Configuration